sbernasek/flyeye/docs/_sources/documentation.rst.txt

 Documentation
 =============

-**NU FlyEye: Analysis** is organized into several complementary submodules.
-Please follow the table of contents below for detailed descriptions of their respective functionalities.
+**NU FlyEye: Analysis** is organized into several complementary submodules:

+#.
+Data: organize and query expression data
+#.
+Processing: convert measurements to timepoints
+#.
+Dynamics: analyze and visualize expression dynamics
+#.
+Analysis: detect and quantify spatial expression patterns

+Please select one of these submodules from the sidebar for a detailed descriptions of its design and implementation.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
+   :hidden:

    Data <modules/data>
    Processing <modules/processing>